 Some groups refuse to sign

-Among the major armed ethnic groups that have refused to sign the NCA are the Kachin Independence Organization, New Mon State Party, Shan State Progressive Party and Karenni National Progressive Party (KNPP).
+Among the major armed ethnic groups that have refused to sign the NCA are the Kachin Independence Organization, New Mon State Party, Shan State Progress Party and Karenni National Progressive Party (KNPP).

 “We don’t accept the current situation because the government is ignoring some groups to include in the NCA, and fighting is still going on,” said Aung San Myint, secretary of the KNPP.
 “This situation is not good enough to move forward with political dialogue or peace.
 The KNPP will not sign the NCA under these circumstances."

 Three other groups — the Ta’ang National Liberation Army (TNLA), Myanmar National Democratic Alliance Army and Arakan Army — are still engaged in fighting with the government army and have been excluded from the NCA.